oppia/oppia-web-developer-docs/Frequently-Asked-Questions.md

 ### How do I run tests?

-For information on running tests, please refer to the [Running Tests](https://github.com/oppia/oppia/wiki/Running-Tests) wiki page.
-Note that there are 3 types of tests: server-side (Python), client-side (Karma) and end-to-end (Protractor).
-These tests help to ensure that the code is in a working state.
+For information on running tests, please refer to the [[tests wiki page|Tests]].
 Before checking in any commits to the Oppia repository, please ensure that every single test passes.

 ### Setup issues